Entozoa

 Entozoa is an obsolete taxonomic term that historically referred to a group of parasitic animals that live inside the bodies of other organisms.
-It was originally used in older classifications to describe a diverse assortment of internal parasites, including parasitic worms (like tapeworms and roundworms) and some protozoans.
-However, the term Entozoa is only broadly descriptive and not based on evolutionary relationships, making it a convenient but scientifically invalid grouping.
-Coined by Swedish-German naturalist Karl Rudolfi in 1808, the term is considered obsolete and no longer used in modern taxonomy.
+It was originally used in older classifications to describe various internal parasites, including parasitic worms (like tapeworms and roundworms) and some protozoans.
+The term was coined by Swedish-German naturalist Karl Rudolfi in 1808 and is considered obsolete and no longer used in modern taxonomy.

-Advances in taxonomy and phylogenetics have replaced such groupings with more precise classifications based on evolutionary relationships.
-Today, these organisms are classified within different kingdoms or phyla, such as Protozoa (single-celled organisms, like Plasmodium, a cause of malaria); Nematoda (roundworms, including the genus Ascaris); and Platyhelminthes (flatworms, like tapeworms and flukes).

-The term Entozoa was initially used at a broad taxonomic level, closer to the rank of a kingdom or a similarly overarching group in older biological classifications.
-It functioned as a general, non-systematic category for all internal parasites, reflecting the limited understanding of evolutionary relationships in the early 19th century.